Ondes Martenot: Classical music

 Other composers who used the instrument include Arthur Honegger, Claude Vivier, Darius Milhaud, Edgard Varèse, Marcel Landowski, Charles Koechlin, Florent Schmitt, Matyas Seiber, and Jacques Ibert.
 Honegger's most notable work including the ondes Martenot was his dramatic oratorio, Jeanne d'Arc au bûcher in 1935, in which the ondes Martenot's unique sonority was used to augment the string section.
-Darius Milhaud, who also enjoyed the unusual nature of the ondes Martenot, used it several times in the 1930s for incidental music.
-Edgard Varèse didn't use the ondes Martenot often, but it did appear in the premier of Amériques in Paris; he also replaced the theremin parts of his Ecuatorial with ondes Martenot.
+Milhaud, who also enjoyed the unusual nature of the ondes Martenot, used it several times in the 1930s for incidental music.
+Varèse did not use the ondes Martenot often, but it did appear in the premiere of Amériques in Paris; he also replaced the theremin parts of his Ecuatorial with ondes Martenot.

 According to the New York Times, the ondes' most celebrated performer was the French musician Jeanne Loriod (1928–2001), who studied under Martenot at the Paris Conservatory.
 She performed internationally in more than 500 works, created 85 works for a sextet of ondes she formed in 1974, and wrote a three-volume book on the instrument, Technique de l'Onde Electronique Type Martenot.
-A British pupil of Jeanne Loriod, John Morton of Darlington (1931-2014), performed his own ondes instrument in works by Messiaen, Milhaud, Honegger and Bartok, amongst others, at the Royal Albert Hall and elsewhere in the 1970s, as well as on television and radio.
+A British pupil of Loriod, John Morton (1931-2014) from Darlington, performed his own ondes instrument in works by Messiaen, Milhaud, Honegger and Bartok amongst others at the Royal Albert Hall and elsewhere in the 1970s, as well as on television and radio.

-The English composer Hugh Davies estimated that more than 1,000 works had been composed for the ondes.
-Jeanne Loriod estimated that there were 15 concertos and 300 pieces of chamber music.
+English composer Hugh Davies estimated that more than 1,000 works had been composed for the ondes.
+Loriod estimated that there were 15 concerti and 300 pieces of chamber music.
 The instrument was also popular in French theatres such as the Comédie-Française, the Théâtre National Populaire and the Folies-Bergère.

-Thomas Adès's opera The Exterminating Angel features an ondes Martenot, which Adès says "could be considered the voice of the exterminating angel".
+Thomas Adès's opera The Exterminating Angel makes extensive use of the ondes Martenot, which Adès says "could be considered the voice of the exterminating angel".

 Popular music

-Jonny Greenwood of the English rock band Radiohead first used the ondes Martenot on Radiohead's 2000 album Kid A, and it appears in Radiohead songs including "The National Anthem", "How to Disappear Completely" and "Where I End and You Begin".
+The Guardian described Jonny Greenwood of the English rock band Radiohead as a "champion" of the ondes Martenot.
+He first used it on Radiohead's 2000 album Kid A, and it appears in Radiohead songs including "The National Anthem", "How to Disappear Completely" and "Where I End and You Begin".
 Radiohead have performed versions of their songs "How to Disappear Completely" and "Weird Fishes / Arpeggi" using several ondes Martenots.
 On their 2001 album Amnesiac, they used the ondes martenot palm speaker to add a "halo of hazy reverberance" to Thom Yorke's vocals on the song "You and Whose Army?".
-In 2011, Greenwood composed a piece for two ondes Martenots, Smear.
+Greenwood composed a piece for two ondes Martenots, Smear, in 2011.

 The ondist Thomas Bloch toured in Tom Waits and Robert Wilson's show The Black Rider (2004–06) and in Damon Albarn's opera "Monkey: Journey to the West" (2007–2013).
 Bloch performed ondes Martenot on the 2009 Richard Hawley album Truelove's Gutter and the 2013 Daft Punk album Random Access Memories.
 In 2020, the French composer Christine Ott released Chimères (pour Ondes Martenot), an avant-garde album using only the ondes Martenot.